What is the Trigger and the Reinforcement for the behavior?

 The dog on the left is doing what is called Resource Guarding.
 He is communicating.
 We may not like what he is saying, but we have to acknowledge that he is expressing his feelings at this moment in the only way he knows how.
 We then need a plan to address the cause.

-I will work with you to help you understand, if possible, what might be driving your dog’s behavior and what a solution might look like.
+I will work with you to help you understand what might be driving your dog’s behavior and what a solution might look like.
 There are some types of behavior I’m not willing to work with and I would recommend a Trained Veterinarian Behaviorist.
 I DO NOT handle aggression cases.

 Behaviors I am willing to address with you are dog reactivity on-leash, aggressing on leash, fence fighting, aggressing at the front door, discomfort towards certain people, such as children, and other similar concerns.